Mahdi-Tarafder/Mahdi-Tarafder/README.md

 ---

 # About Me
 Hi, I'm **Mahdi**!
-I’m a **Technical Support Specialist** with a passion for **IT, networking, and delivering exceptional customer experiences**.
+I’m a **Technical Support Specialist** with a passion for **IT, networking, security, and delivering exceptional customer experiences**.
 I thrive on solving challenges, learning new technologies, and empowering businesses with efficient IT solutions.
-Currently, I’m diving deeper into **Cloud Technologies, Python, Cisco, Windows Server, Linux**, and more.
+Currently, I’m diving deeper into **Cloud Technologies, Cybersecurity, Python, Cisco, Windows Server, Linux**, and more.

 - 🌱 **Currently Learning:**
   - **Certifications:** CompTIA A+, ITIL Foundation
-  - **Technologies:** Windows Server Administration, Python for automation, and advanced networking concepts
+  - **Technologies:** Windows Server Administration, Python for automation, cybersecurity fundamentals, and advanced networking concepts
-- 💼 **Seeking Opportunities In:** Technical Support, Helpdesk, Network Support, and IT Operations
+- 💼 **Seeking Opportunities In:** Technical Support, Helpdesk, Network Support, IT Operations, and Cybersecurity
 - 📫 **Reach Me At:** [mahdi.tarafder.ca@gmail.com](mailto:mahdi.tarafder.ca@gmail.com)
 - 🌍 **Open to Relocation:** Yes

 ---